 There are many other sources of information relating to Aboriginal people contained within the records held by the State Records Office.
 Often these sources will be located within the records of government agencies, which may not necessarily be directly connected with Aboriginal people.
 These records can be identified by searching for the name of the relevant agency in the catalogue.

 Selected examples of other Aboriginal related records include:

 - Lands and Surveys Department, Fieldbook, 1866, Series 32, Consignment 5000, Item 337

 Exploration notes of Frederick Mackie Roe second in command on C.C.
 Hunt's exploration to the Eastern Interior.
 Includes glossary of Aboriginal words and place names and the story of dead Europeans seen by Aborigines before 1866.

 - Premier's Department, Aboriginal Mission at Morgans - General Matters, Acc 1496, Item 13/1928, AN 2

 One of many files within the Premier's Department General Files series relating to Aboriginal matters.
 Further information on Premier's Department records can be found on the Collections page relating to Premier, Cabinet And Parliamentary Records.

 - Resident Magistrate Esperance, Register - Passenger Lists / Native Dogs Destroyed, Acc 113, 1893-1896, AN 370

 This is primarily a register of passengers arriving in Esperance, however it also contains a brief register showing the names of Aboriginal people and details concerning the shooting of native dogs in the area.

 State Records Office staff at the Enquiry Desk can provide additional information on the range of education and school related records available from within the State Records Office collection.
-For more information contact us by telephone on (08) 9427 3600, by facsimile on (08) 9427 3368, via email at email@example.com or in person.
+For more information contact us by telephone on (08) 9427 3600, via email at email@example.com or in person.